oloapinivad/MiLES/README.md

 The simplest way to run **MiLES** is simply executing in bash environment "wrapper_miles.sh".
 Options as seasons, which EOFs compute, reference dataset or file format can be specified at this stage.
 All the chain of scripts will be executed as a sequence.
+You can comment the script you do not need.

 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
 R-based script are written as functions and thus can be called inside R if needed.